gtunes-dev/fspulse/docs/src/configuration.md

 - `threads`: number of worker threads (default: `8`)

 You can adjust this based on your system's CPU count or performance needs.

-- `hash`: hash function to use when hashing files.
-Values can be `sha2` or `md5` (default: `sha2`)

-Sha2 is more secure but is slower.
-It is appropriate for most users.
+FsPulse uses SHA-256 for file hashing to detect content changes and verify integrity.

 ---